Diego Garcia

-Diego Garcia is the largest island of the Chagos Archipelago.
+Diego Garcia (/diˈeɪ.ɡoʊ ɡɑɹˈsiːə/) is the largest island of the Chagos Archipelago.
 It has been used as a joint UK–U.S. military base since the 1970s, following the expulsion of the Chagossians by the UK government.
-The Chagos Islands is a British overseas territory, though a treaty to transfer sovereignty from the UK to Mauritius was signed on 22 May 2025, with a provision that the military base at the island would remain under British control for at least 99 years.
+The Chagos Islands are a British overseas territory, though a treaty to transfer sovereignty from the UK to Mauritius was signed on 22 May 2025, with a provision that the military base at the island would remain under British control for at least 99 years.
 The agreement may be renewed for an additional 40 years after the initial 99-year period, and for an additional period thereafter.
+The UK government expected the treaty to be ratified sometime in 2026.
+The UN Committee on the Elimination of Racial Discrimination has expressed "deep concern" at the terms of the deal.

 Located just south of the equator in the central Indian Ocean, Diego Garcia lies 3535 km east of Tanzania, 2984 km east-southeast of Somalia, 726 km south of the Maldives, 1796 km southwest of India, 2877 km west-southwest of Sumatra, 4723 km northwest of Australia, and 2112 km northeast of Mauritius Island.
-Diego Garcia is part of the Chagos-Laccadive Ridge, an underwater mountain range that includes the Lakshadweep, the Maldives, and the other 60 small islands of the Chagos Archipelago.
+Diego Garcia is part of the Chagos–Laccadive Ridge, an underwater mountain range that includes the Lakshadweep, the Maldives, and the other 60 small islands of the Chagos Archipelago.
 The island observes UTC+6 year-round.

 Diego Garcia was discovered by Portuguese sailors in 1512 and remained uninhabited until the French began using it as a leper colony and for coconut plantations in the late 18th century.
 After the Napoleonic Wars, the island was transferred to British control.
-It remained part of Mauritius until 1965, when it became part of the newly formed British Indian Ocean Territory.
+It remained part of Mauritius until 1965, when it became part of the newly formed British Indian Ocean Territory (BIOT).

 In 1966, Diego Garcia had a population of 924, mostly contract workers employed in coconut plantations.
 However, between 1968 and 1973, the Chagossian inhabitants were forcibly removed to make way for the military base.
-In 2019, the International Court of Justice ruled that the UK's administration of the Chagos Archipelago was illegal, a decision supported by the United Nations, though the UK has dismissed the ruling as non-binding.
+In 2019, the International Court of Justice issued a non-binding advisory opinion that the decolonisation of Mauritius had not been lawfully completed when it gained independence in 1968, and that the UK was "under an obligation to end its administration of the Chagos Archipelago as rapidly as possible".
+The United Nations General Assembly later voted overwhelmingly in favour of a resolution endorsing this opinion and calling on the UK to end its administration, though the UK has dismissed the ruling as non-binding.

-Diego Garcia remains the only inhabited island of the BIOT, with its population consisting of military personnel and contractors.
+Until the resettlement of Île du Coin, Diego Garcia remained the only inhabited island of the BIOT, with a population of around 4,000 consisting predominantly of military personnel.
 It is one of two critical U.S. bomber bases in the Indo-Pacific region, alongside Andersen Air Force Base in Guam.
-It is nicknamed the "Footprint of Freedom" by the US Navy due to its shape and strategic location in the Indian Ocean.
+It is nicknamed the "Footprint of Freedom" by the U.S. Navy due to its shape and strategic location in the Indian Ocean.